SuperNETorg/Agama/README.md

 ### Windows DLL issues
 On Windows it's noticed iguana.exe complains about `VCRUNTIME140D.DLL` and `ucrtbased.dll` file.

-Please see **windeps** directory and README file for instructions to install the required DLL files on Windows, and then try again running Iguana App.
+Please see **windeps** directory and README file for instructions to install the required DLL files on Windows, and then try again running Agama App.